 - Students who have completed the total credits required by their degree or certificate program may not take additional credits at another institution to raise their GPA.
-At the completion of the total credits allotted to a program, if a student does not have a 3.0 average and wishes to register for additional courses at Queens College to attempt to raise the GPA, permission to do so must be obtained from the Office of Graduate Studies after consultation with the Program Advisor.
+At the completion of the total credits allotted to a program, if a student does not have a 3.0 average and wishes to register for additional courses at Queens College to attempt to raise the GPA, permission to do so must be obtained from the Office of the Provost after consultation with the Program Advisor.

 Academic Appeals: A student who believes he/she has received an inappropriate grade should take the following steps:

 - If no satisfactory resolution can be reached with the instructor, consult with the departmental chair.
 The chair may convene a faculty committee to review the appeal.